Chart Color Schemes

 Infrastructure

-West Mackay has moderate levels of nearby infrastructure activity, ranking in the top 50% nationally
+West Mackay has very high levels of nearby infrastructure activity, ranking in the top 20% nationally

 Changes to local infrastructure significantly impact an area's performance.
-AreaSearch has identified 13 projects likely influencing the region.
-Notable initiatives are Mackay Base Hospital Expansion, Mackay Technology Park, Mackay State Development Area, and Milton Precinct.
-The following details projects expected to have the greatest relevance.
+AreaSearch identified 13 projects likely affecting the region.
+Notable initiatives are Mackay Base Hospital Expansion, Mackay Technology Park, Milton Precinct, and Mackay State Development Area.
+The following details projects deemed most relevant.

 Professional plan users can use the search below to filter and access additional projects.